okjuan/vbook/_posts/2025-08-07-england-trip.md

 - solo walk in Bloomsbury
 - visit Skoob Books, used book store with ample selection
 - take Lime bike to King's Cross
-- visit Word on Water book store, then walk around; take Lime scootet
+- visit Word on Water book store, then walk around; take Lime scooter
 - get takeout from Roti King & eat at Cock Tavern with beer

 #### Friday 08/22/2025 -- London